Melton Hill Dam

 Melton Hill Dam is a hydroelectric dam on the Clinch River just south of Oak Ridge, Tennessee, United States.
 The dam is operated by the Tennessee Valley Authority, which built the dam in the early 1960s to extend the Tennessee Valley's continuous navigation channel up the Clinch as far as Clinton and to increase TVA's overall power-generating capacity.
 The dam impounds the 5470 acre Melton Hill Lake, and is the only TVA tributary dam serviced by a navigation lock.
 The dam and associated infrastructure were listed on the National Register of Historic Places in 2017.

-Melton Hill Dam was named for a knob atop nearby Copper Ridge where the U.S. Coast and Geodetic Survey installed a triangulation station in 1884.
+Melton Hill Dam was named for a knob atop nearby Copper Ridge where the United States Coast and Geodetic Survey installed a triangulation station in 1884.

 Location

 The Clinch River flows southwestward for 300 mi from its source in southwestern Virginia through the hills of northeastern Tennessee before emptying into the Tennessee River at Kingston.
 Melton Hill Dam is located 23 mi upstream from the mouth of the Clinch, stretching across the Roane-Loudon county line.
 Melton Hill's tailwaters are part of Watts Bar Lake, a main Tennessee River channel impoundment that extends across the lower 23 mi of the Clinch.
 Melton Hill is the newer of two dams on the lower Clinch, the other being Norris Dam, located 56 mi upstream from Melton Hill.